-The Headteacher/Principal is responsible for approving every visit.
-For Category C visits, the approval should also be signed by the Chair of Governors and the Trust's CEO.
+The Executive/Headteacher/Principal is responsible for approving every visit.
+For Category C visits, the approval should also be signed by the Chair of Governors or the link governor in their absence.
 The Group Leader must ensure that they have the full authority of the Headteacher/Principal to take a trip and that they have fully disclosed all planned activity before the trip is signed off by the LA and Headteacher/Principal, Governor.
 The Headteacher/Principal should be satisfied with the purpose, planning and proposed staffing for any off-site activity.
-Approval, in principle, should be sought from the Headteacher prior to any commitments being made which must include an agreement of staffing and a financial plan in line with the school's financial policy.
+Approval, in principle, should be sought from the Headteacher/Principal prior to any commitments being made which must include an agreement of staffing and a financial plan in line with the school's financial policy.
 The Group Leader will submit a written request using a Trips and Visits authorisation form through the EVC.

-Any high risk/new visits that fall into category C need to be approved by the CEO and Governing body.
-This will be a written request using a Trips and Visits authorisation form through Carole Keogan, which must include an agreement of staffing and a financial plan in line with the school's financial policy.
+Any high risk/new visits that fall into category C need to be approved by the CEO and Governing Board.
+This will be a written request using a Trips and Visits authorisation form available in each school/UTC and should only be completed once the trip leader has met with the Headteacher/Principal.

+Each trip must include an agreement of staffing and a financial plan in line with the Trust's financial policy.